Working @ CFUV!

 Producers – These (often part-time) positions are brought on board and are specifically designed around creating content for our broadcast and are often based around thematic concepts that we find important to cover.
 These are exclusively content creation positions perfect for the burgeoning journalist or podcaster!

 We can accommodate working-from-home and remote-work situations!
-Currently, only a handful of our staff are working out of our studios and offices at Uvic, and all of our volunteers are working remotely.
-We’d be happy to adapt to your unique circumstances and we can provide you with microphones, headphones, and training with necessary software remotely as preferred.
+A lot of our staff and volunteers work remotely, some of us work a hybrid combo, and still others choose to work out of our studios.
+The choice is up to you and we’d be happy to adapt to your unique circumstances and we can provide you with microphones, headphones, and training with necessary software remotely as preferred.

 How come some of the jobs have eligibility requirements?